Policy last updated

 Clear and open communication undertaken well in advance of the planned program is the key to an effective and well-informed relationship between a school and an external provider.

-Before an external provider is selected to assist with the delivery of a program, the school should complete a thorough check to ensure that the provider is appropriate for the program and has experience working with groups of children and/or young people.
+Before an external provider is selected to assist with the delivery of an activity or excursion, the school principal must be satisfied that a thorough check has been completed to ensure that the provider has appropriate expertise to deliver the program, has experience working with groups of children and/or young people and has policies, procedures and practices in place to keep children safe.

 - ensure school staff know who to report any concerns to